libimobiledevice/idevicerestore/README.md

 In general, upgrades and downgrades are possible, however subject to availability of SHSH blobs from Apple for signing the firmare files.

-To restore a device, simply run
+To restore a device, simply run:
 ```bash
 idevicerestore -l
 ```